-Complete responses from 89 farmers representing a total of 11,862 Xtend soybean hectares sprayed with dicamba were selected to investigate tank-mix product used alongside dicamba in Xtend soybeans POST-emergence applications.
+Complete responses from 89 farmers representing a total of 11,862 DT soybean hectares sprayed with dicamba were selected to investigate tank-mix product used alongside dicamba in DT soybeans POST-emergence applications.
 When asked whether glyphosate was tank-mixed with dicamba, 82%, 15% and 3% of respondents reported yes, no and not sure, respectively, which represented 84%, 15% and 1% of total hectares.
 When asked whether a POST-emergence herbicide other than glyphosate was tank-mixed with dicamba, 28%, 57%, and 15% said yes, no and not sure, respectively, which represented 29%, 59%, and 12% of total hectares.
 ACCase inhibitors (WSSA Group 1; e.g., clethodim) followed by PPO inhibitors (WSSA Group 14; e.g., fomesafen) were the main answers (data not shown).
-When asked whether a herbicide with soil residual activity was added to the tank mix with dicamba, 25%, 53% and 22% of farmers reported yes, no, and not sure, respectively, which represented 27%, 52% and 21% of total hectares.
-Long-chain fatty acid inhibitors (Group 15; e.g., acetochlor, S-metolachlor, and dimethenamid-P) were the predominant answer Complete responses from 63 farmers representing a total of 9,098 Xtend soybean hectares sprayed with dicamba indicated that 11%, 48%, 3%, 8%, 17%, 2% and 11% sprayed dicamba alone, with glyphosate, with a POST-emergence other than glyphosate, with glyphosate and another POST-emergence, with glyphosate and a soil-residual product, with glyphosate plus another POST and a residual product, respectively.
+When asked whether an herbicide with soil residual activity was added to the tank mix with dicamba, 25%, 53% and 22% of farmers reported yes, no, and not sure, respectively, which represented 27%, 52% and 21% of total hectares.
+Long-chain fatty acid inhibitors (Group 15; e.g., acetochlor, S-metolachlor, and dimethenamid-P) were the predominant answer.
+Complete responses from 63 farmers representing a total of 9,098 DT soybean hectares sprayed with dicamba indicated that 11%, 48%, 3%, 8%, 17%, 2% and 11% sprayed dicamba alone, with glyphosate, with a POST-emergence other than glyphosate, with glyphosate and another POST-emergence, with glyphosate and a soil-residual product, with glyphosate plus another POST and a residual product, respectively.
 In terms of hectares surveyed, 14%, 44%, 1%, 8%, 18%, 3%, and 13% were sprayed with the aforementioned tank-mixes, respectively.
-When asked whether the Xtend technology and dicamba application improved weed management in soybeans, 93% of farmers responded yes, representing 95% of total hectares surveyed (76 responses and a total of 10,882 hectares of Xtend soybeans sprayed with dicamba in 2017).
+When asked whether the DT technology and dicamba application improved weed management in soybeans, 93% of farmers responded yes, representing 95% of total hectares surveyed (76 responses and a total of 10,882 hectares of DT soybeans sprayed with dicamba in 2017).

-The benefits of PRE-applied herbicide mixtures for controlling problematic weeds and protecting soybean yields are well documented in Nebraska (Oliveira et al. 2017).
-However, our results indicate reduced diversity of herbicide SOA by those adopting the Xtend technology.
-High reliance on dicamba for POST control of troublesome weeds that have evolved resistance to glyphosate (e.g., waterhemp, Palmer amaranth, horseweed, giant ragweed, kochia, etc.) will likely select for dicamba resistant biotypes.
-In the past, less diversity of herbicides and dependence on glyphosate in cropping systems resulted in the rapid increase of glyphosate-resistant weeds (Heap, 2018).
-The dramatic evolution of herbicide resistant weeds in the US was part of the reasons for launching synthetic auxin-tolerant traits in crops (dicamba and 2,4 D).
-These new herbicide-tolerance traits will offer alternatives for controlling problematic weeds in Nebraska.
-However, the potential shift of single-based herbicide weed management strategy (e.g., glyphosate to synthetic auxin herbicides) might raise awareness of the long-term use of the auxin technology.
-As to date, 34 weeds species have evolved resistance to auxin herbicides (Busi et al. 2017), including kochia (Cranston et al. 2001) and waterhemp (Bernards et al. 2012).
+Our results showed high reliance on dicamba for POST-application for troublesome weed control or for combating GR weeds (e.g., waterhemp, Palmer amaranth, horseweed, giant ragweed, kochia, etc.).
+In the past decade, less diversity of herbicides and reliance on glyphosate POST-application in soybeans resulted in the rapid increase of GR weeds (Heap, 2018b).
+The dramatic evolution of GR weeds in the US was, in part, a reason for launching the DT soybean technology.
+The POST-application of dicamba on DT soybeans will offer alternatives for controlling GR and problematic weeds in Nebraska.
+However, the potential shift of single-based herbicide weed management strategy (e.g., POST application of glyphosate to dicamba) might raise concerns for the long-term use of the DT soybean technology.
+As to date, 34 weeds species have evolved resistance to auxin herbicides (Busi et al. 2017), including dicamba-resistance in kochia, common lambsquarters, prickly lettuce, and smooth pigweed (Heap, 2018c).

-Dicamba injury in non-Xtend soybeans
+Dicamba injury in non- DT soybeans